-SafeHouse of Shelby County offers a holistic approach to meeting both the immediate and long-term needs of survivors of domestic and sexual abuse while working to prevent future violence.
+SafeHouse of Shelby County offers a holistic approach to meeting both the immediate and long-term needs of survivors of domestic and sexual violence while working to prevent future violence.

 Residential Services: Emergency Shelter services include housing and meals, case management, counseling, support/education groups, safety planning, childcare, and life skills classes.
 Supportive Housing provides community-based housing for victims of domestic violence and sexual assault who are able to live safely and independently outside of shelter.
 Related services include rent and utility assistance, as well as other moving expenses.

-Sexual Assault Services: Forensic exams conducted by Sexual Assault Nurse Examiners, advocacy services, counseling and referrals to SafeHouse residential and Community Services as needed.
+Sexual Assault Services: Forensic exams conducted by Sexual Assault Nurse Examiners, advocacy services, individual, group, and family counseling support and referrals to SafeHouse residential and Community Services as needed.

 Community Services: Counseling, case management, domestic and sexual violence advocacy, court accompaniment, legal representation, hospital accompaniment, safety planning, and support and educational groups.